genesiscommunitysuccess/docs/docs/04_web/04_integrations/03_React/02_handle-events.md

     - react
 ---

-In this section, we will delve into handling events emitted by web components in a React application.
+This section looks at how to handle events that are emitted by web components in a React application.
 It's important to note that handling events from web components in React is similar to handling native React events.

 ## Configuration

-The foundation of our application is a standard React project initialized with
+The foundation of our application is a standard React project.

+1. Initialise the using the following command:

 ```shell
 npx create-react-app alpha-handle-events
 ```

-Next, install the Genesis Foundation packages.
-Run this command from your project folder:
+2. install the Genesis Foundation packages: run this command from your project folder:

 ```shell
 npm install --save @genesislcap/alpha-design-system
 ```

-The next step involves the integration of a web component named `flyout`.
+3. Integrate the `flyout` web component.

-The `flyout` component is designed to display an additional sliding layer on the page.
+This component is designed to display an additional sliding layer on the page.
 It accepts a property named `closed`.
 When this property is set to `false`, the layer becomes visible.
 Notably, the component emits a `closed` event when the close button is clicked.

 To register the `<alpha-flyout>` component, open your **src/index.js** file and add the following code: